Digital Finance

 Cloud

-The term “Cloud” signifies a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.1
+The term "cloud" refers to a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.

-“Cloud” is distinguished into three layers referring to the services provided:
+Cloud services are distinguished into three layers based on the services offered:

-• Infrastructure as a Service (IaaS): the provision of storage space
+• Infrastructure as a Service (IaaS): The provision of computing infrastructure, such as servers, storage, and networking resources;

-• Software as a Service (SaaS): the provision of entire programs over the network, such as applications
+• Software as a Service (SaaS): The provision of software applications over the network, such as email, CRM, and office productivity tools.

-Many countries as well as institutions, like the European Commission, European Securities and Markets Authority (ESMA) and the International Organization of Securities Commissions (IOSCO) started regulatory initiatives to provide more certainty surrounding the use of Cloud technology, and the Group is closely monitoring the ongoing developments and actively participates in consultations.
+Many countries and institutions, including the European Commission, the European Securities and Markets Authority (ESMA), and the International Organization of Securities Commissions (IOSCO), have launched regulatory initiatives to provide more certainty around the use of cloud technology.
+Deutsche Börse Group is closely monitoring ongoing developments and actively participating in consultations.

 For further information on Deutsche Börse Group’s positioning on the matter, find our statements and position papers under Publications.